chaimeleon-eu/tracer/README.md

 ```
 {
-    "data": <String, not null, not blank, valid Base64>
+    "data": <String, not null, not blank, Base64 of the content>
 }
 ```